A Concentration Bound for TD(0) with Function Approximation: Introduction

 The previous paper required the iterates of the stochastic approximation iteration to be bounded by a constant with probability 1.
 This assumption is not known to be true for the iterates of online TD(0) with function approximation for a single sample path.
 In fact, a common method to alleviate this issue is to project the iterates back into a ball centered around the origin \citep{Bhandari, patil}.
-The key difficulty caused by the lack of this assumption is in applying martingale inequalities which often require some restrictions on the increments of the martingale that are often not easy to verify.
-We do not work with the projection operator, and instead adapt relaxed concentration inequalities \citep[Section 8]{Chung_Mart_ineq} for our problem.
+The key difficulty caused by the lack of this assumption is in applying martingale inequalities, which often require some restrictions on the increments of the martingale that are often not easy to verify.
+We do not modify the algorithm and instead adapt relaxed concentration inequalities \citep[Section 8]{Chung_Mart_ineq} for our problem.
 These bounds have an extra term given by the probability of increments going above a certain threshold \citep[Prop.\ 34]{tao}.
+While the proof in this paper is restricted to TD(0), the underlying idea of using relaxed concentration inequalities is broadly applicable to other algorithms that face similar challenges due to unboundedness.